 Earl was returned to the Philippine Islands and assigned to Clark Field.
 It was also at this time that he was promoted to sergeant.
 He returned to the United States on the S.S.
 Klipfortaine, on October 19, 1945, and was sent to Fort Lewis, Washington.
 From there, he was sent to the Veterans Administration Hospital in Clinton, Iowa.
 He was discharged from the army on May 22, 1946.
 The one lasting effect of his captivity is that he had a hard time being around other people.

-Pfc.
-Earl O. Burchard returned to Janesville and married Rita McGuire on April 26, 1947, and the couple became the parents of six sons and three daughters.
-He went into business for himself doing bodywork on cars and next worked for a car dealer in Janesville.
+PFC Earl O. Burchard returned to Janesville and married Rita L. McGuire on April 26, 1947, and the couple became the parents of six sons and three daughters.
+He worked for the Chicago & North Western Railroad and later went into business for himself doing bodywork on cars.
+He then worked for a car dealer in Janesville.